Settle in to solve The Mystery of the Haunted Trivia Roundup Mansion on Haunted Swamp Island…

 - Bronc Burnett, another teen sports star.
 Characters include the sheriff Pole Drinkwater and villains Slug Langenegger and Sluice Derrick.

 - The 1980s series Hawkeye Collins & Amy Adams features a pair of pubescent Minnesotan crimestoppers.
-The fourteen book series is notable mostly for featuring a character named Mrs. von Buttermore and for the wonderful titles, many involving food: The Case of the Chocolate Snatcher, The Secret of the Tomato Pincher The Case of the Famous Chocolate Chip Cookies, The Case of the Suspicious Soybeans, The Mystery of the Missing Turkey, and The Mystery of the Filched Frittata, but not the last one.
+The fourteen book series featured a character named Mrs. von Buttermore and for food-based titles: The Case of the Chocolate Snatcher, The Secret of the Tomato Pincher The Case of the Famous Chocolate Chip Cookies, The Case of the Suspicious Soybeans, The Mystery of the Missing Turkey, and The Mystery of the Filched Frittata, but not the last one.
 Full list here.

-- Although many books featured women as protagonists, their roles were tediously stereotypical.
-Consider Vicki Barr, Flight Stewardess and Cherry Ames, Student Nurse (who both solved mysteries), as well as Sue Barton, Senior Nurse (who didn’t solve mysteries, but was an outstanding nurse…with a doctor husband).
-Then there’s Connie Blair, who solves mysteries while using her (groan) feminine wiles to work her way up the corporate ladder.
+- Finally, some tediously stereotypical women protagonists.
+Consider Vicki Barr, Flight Stewardess and Cherry Ames, Student Nurse (both solved mysteries), as well as Sue Barton, Senior Nurse (who didn’t solve mysteries, but was an outstanding nurse…with a doctor husband).
+Then there’s Connie Blair, who solves mysteries while using her feminine wiles to climb the corporate ladder.
 Then there’s Trixie Belden, who…solves mysteries.
 And Beverly Gray, a series that follows Beverly through high school, college, and a career as a reporter before she begins…solving mysteries.
 Or Ginny Gordon, Judy Bolton, Kay Tracey, and Penny Parker who all…solve mysteries, as do the Dana Girls.
 Not a lot of adventuring, sports stars, or science whizzes among the books for girls.